Warnstrom/PoopCommandOutageBlogpost/README.md

 Fatal error: Uncaught Error: Call to a member function prepare() on null

 This wasn’t a database issue per se — it was a cascading failure caused by Redis.
 The `RateLimiter` failed to connect, but that failure bubbled up and **prevented** the rest of the code from connecting to the MySQL database.
 Essentially:

-> A **Redis issue** caused a **database outage**.
+> A **Redis issue** caused a **database connection failure**.
 Ouch.

 ---